Plywood is a popular material that is used favoured by construction workers.

 Plywood is even an effective insulator, so it is commonly used in the home and for construction projects.

-Plywood also has numerous uses, from creating light partitions and external walls, to be used for doors, flooring and in the creation of furniture.
+Plywood also has numerous uses, from creating light partitions and external walls, to be used for doors, flooring and in the creation of furniture like desks and shelves.

 So, what is plywood?

 Plywood is a board made up of layers of timber veneer.

 These thin layers are placed on top of each other to make a board around 3mm thick, allowing it to be lightweight and relatively sturdy at the same time.

 And something that you may not be aware of is that each layer of the plywood board is not made from the same type of wood.

 In fact, the interior layers are made from inexpensive wood, and the top and bottom layers will typically be of a higher quality.